yellowwithblue/ChaiSwing/README.md

-# TGCPPCA Compiler
+# Xamera
-Git Repository For ChaiSwing
+Git Repository For Xamera/Java with more features

 1. Download & Open With Intellij IDEA
 2. Click Add Configuration Then Click The Option Java & Select The Main Class Which In This Case Is Main.java.